Skip to content

 What is the Data Saying

-As a data analyst it’s always fun to find the data shifts (breaking trends) and try to tie it back to what events changed the regular growth trend.
-Often there are anomalies, like the bump in Bernards Township in 1840.
+As a data analyst, it’s always fun to find data shifts (breaking trends) and try to tie them back to what events changed the regular growth trend.
+Often, there are anomalies, like the bump in Bernards Township in 1840.
 But what’s striking is how each town in the Somerset Hills stayed relatively consistent except for one, Bernards Township.

 The first trend is obvious – transportation created flight to the open space of the Somerset Hills.
 The creation of the Federal Highway System that started in 1950 opened the door to the areas growth post 1950.
 Another spike is the creation of “The Hills” in Bedminster between 1980-1990.
-You can see that the data shows Bedminster jumped from 2,400 to over 7,000 tripling its population in one decade that had been relatively consistent for the previous two centuries.
+The data shows that Bedminster jumped from 2,400 to over 7,000, tripling its population in one decade, which had been relatively consistent for the previous two centuries.
 But there’s a whole host of events that are known that altered the state of our population, our communities, our transportation, and our local businesses.

 Events That Changed Somerset Hills Populations

-As part of our research, there are a number of key events that changed not only the desire to live in the area, but changed how we would find the Somerset Hills.
-It started first with religion, then transportation, land availability, employment and finally, affordable living.
+As part of our research, we found a number of key events that changed not only the desire to live in the area but also how we would find the Somerset Hills.
+It started first with religion, then transportation, land availability, employment, and finally, affordable living.

 • Formation of the Presbyterian Church 1717 (Basking Ridge)